Netflix/mantis-examples/README.md

 ## groupby-sample
 A multi-stage job that generates synthetic request event data, groups the data by URI and then calculates counts per URI over a rolling window.

+## synthetic-sourcejob
+A sample source job that serves a stream of request event data and allows the consumers to query against it using the MQL language.